-Concentrating on the interdependence of natural, economic and human systems, the sustainability studies minor program helps students explore the complex task of protecting the earth while generating economic welfare and ensuring social justice.
-Because the program draws on a network of approaches (social, scientific, practical), students completing the minor will be equipped to take on increasingly pressing challenges in areas ranging from education and energy, communications and design to ecosystems management, business and government.
+Concentrating on the interdependence of natural, economic and human systems, the sustainability studies minor helps students explore the complex task of protecting the earth while generating economic welfare and ensuring social justice.
+Because the minor draws on a network of approaches (social, scientific, economic), students will be equipped to take on increasingly pressing challenges in areas ranging from education and energy, communications and design to ecosystems management, business and government.

 The program also provides students with opportunities to get under the hood, exploring what “going green” really means.
 Coursework is application-intensive.
 The introductory course will expose students to a wide range of issues, from food to packaging, from natural lands preservation to building sustainable communities.
 Other coursework complements students exploration of these issues.
 A broad range of internship and independent study opportunities are available for interested students.
 The capstone course brings together a team of students to address a real problem on the Rider campus, hopefully making significant changes along the way.